arkin0x/ONOSENDAI/README.md

 - pull requests
 - sharing ideas & expertise
 - bug reports
-- reading scifi
+- reading sci-fi
 - and telling your friends!

-## IYKYK 📖
+## Name

-If you don't know where the name ONOSENDAI comes from, then I beg you to please read "Neuromancer" by William Gibson.
+"ONOSENDAI" is the name of the device of Japanese manufacture that allows one to connect their mind to cyberspace in the foundational sci-fi book "Neuromancer" by William Gibson.

 # FAQ

 ### Q: Cyberspace?
+Metaverse?
 Seriously?
 What is this all about?

 ### A: